 The significance of the light curve

 The key to this style of alarm is the light curve that it uses.
 With a traditional alarm, you set the desired time – let’s say 7:00 AM – and the alarm sounds off at 7:00 AM with no regard as to where you are in your sleep cycle.

 If you happen to be in deep sleep mode when the alarm hits, you’ll wake up super cranky, with serious brain fog, and it will be a struggle to get out of bed.

-With the Wake-Up alarm clock from Philips, it initiates the “wake-up sequence” at 6:30 (if you choose 30 minutes).
+The Wake-Up alarm clock from Philips initiates the “wake-up sequence” at 6:30 (if you choose 30 minutes).
 As the light starts to intensify, it signals your brain to exit the deep sleep mode, and gradually transition through light sleep, and into wake mode.